jmcclell/JLMSerializerExpression/README.md

 $metadataFactory = new MetadataFactory($annotationDriver);
 ```

 To improve performance, it is *strongly* suggested that you enable caching for the metadata factory.
-File-based cachcing can be achieved as such:
+File-based caching can be achieved as such:

 ```php
 use Metadata\Cache\FileCache;